Prashant041199/Restaurant-app/README.md

 # Restaurant-app

-This app is meant to get the recepies of multiple Dishes sorted based on Breakfast, Lunch, Dinner.
-User can get the recepie, Ingridients, and Instruction along with video of the recepie of the dish.
+This app is meant to get the recipes of multiple Dishes sorted based on Breakfast, Lunch, Dinner.
+User can get the recipe, Ingredients, and Instruction along with video of the recipe of the dish.

 # This project was build using react.js and is fully responsive (Can be accessed on any Device).